KSP-RO/ROKerbalism/README.md

 3. (Optional) Install RP-1 and its dependecies if you want to play in career;

+4. **IMPORTANT** - DELETE ANYTHING KERBALISM RELATED IN YOUR GAMEDATA

-4. Download ROKerbalism and install the contents of the GameData folder in your KSP/GameData folder.
+5. Download ROKerbalism and install the contents of the GameData folder in your KSP/GameData folder.

 ----